yuanchenyang/personal-website/symmetry.md

 \newcommand{\Ex}{\mathop{\mathbb{E}}}
 \newcommand{\dotp}[1]{\left\langle #1 \right\rangle}
 \DeclareMathOperator{\softmin}{softmin}
+\DeclareMathOperator{\im}{im}
 \DeclareMathOperator{\Tr}{Tr}
 $$

 Symmetry shows up in many optimization problems, when constraints and/or the objective are invariant under certain transformations.
-Recognizing and exploiting symmetric structure can lead to substantial reduction in problem size and even enable us to solve infinite-dimensional problems.
+Recognizing when we can restrict the problem domain to invariant sets can lead to substantial reduction in problem size and even enable us to solve infinite-dimensional problems.

 When do symmetric optimization problems have symmetric solutions?
 In this article I will explore the interaction of symmetry and convexity, with applications to probabilistic inequalities, semidefinite programs and linear classification/regression problems.
 A common theme is identifying _invariant subspaces_ containing optimal solutions, and reducing the problem domain to these subspaces.
-In particular, _I will show that the kernel "trick" (and in general, representer theorems) can be derived by applying a reduction to an invariant subspace._
+In particular, **I will show that the kernel "trick" (and in general, representer theorems) can be derived by applying a reduction to an invariant subspace**.

-By the end of this article I hope to convince you that reduction to invariant subspaces is a powerful and general technique and can be applied to many different optimization problems.
+By the end, I hope to convince you that reduction to invariant subspaces is a powerful and general technique and can be applied to many different optimization problems.
 If you find the kernel trick mysterious, this article provides another perspective on why it works.

 #### Symmetry in optimization problems